eitansuez/scenarios-envoy/istio-0to60/ingress.md

     k get virtualservice
     ```{{exec}}

-    The output indicates that the virtual service named `web-frontend` is bound to the gateway, as well as any hostname that routes to the load balancer IP address.
+    The output indicates that the virtual service named `web-frontend` is bound to the gateway, as well as any hostname that routes to the ingress gateway.

 Finally, verify that you can now [access]({{TRAFFIC_HOST1_1234}}/) `web-frontend` from your web browser.